mmckechney/SqlBuildManager/docs/commandline.md

 - `policycheck` - Performs a script policy check on the specified SBM package
 - `gethash` - Calculates the SHA-1 hash fingerprint value for the SBM package(scripts + run order)
 - `createbackout` - Generates a back out package (reversing stored procedure and scripted object changes)
 - `getdifference` - Determines the difference between SQL Build run histories for two databases.
-Calculate and list out packages that need to be run between --database and --golddatabase.
+Calculate and list out packages that need to be run between `--database` and `--golddatabase`.
 Only supports Windows Auth
-- `synchronize` - Performs a database synchronization between between --database and --golddatabase.
+- `synchronize` - Performs a database synchronization between between `--database` and -`-golddatabase`.
 Can only be used for Windows Auth database targets
-- `scriptextract` - Extract a SBM package from a source --platinumdacpac
+- `scriptextract` - Extract a SBM package from a source `--platinumdacpac`
 - `dacpac` - Create a DACPAC file from the source --database and --server

 ### Batch sub-commands (`sbm batch [command]`)